MPFBench: A Large Scale Dataset for SciML of Multi-Phase-Flows: Droplet and Bubble Dynamics: Experiments

 \tabref{tab:seq2field_s1_s3} and \tabref{tab:seq2seq_s4_s6} compare the Mean Squared Error (MSE) and relative $L_2$ error for sequence-to-field and sequence-to-sequence predictions across various models on the six bubble rise datasets (S1-S6).
 These results highlight the performance differences between models in predicting the solution fields for different data subsets (S1-S6).
-Notably, CNO generally outperforms the other models in predicting the concentration field, demonstrating a clear advantage.
-Additionally, the model's ability to capture the solution fields improves as more time snapshots are incorporated into the model, highlighting the benefits of utilizing more temporal data in these predictions.
-Another interesting observation is the fact that vision transformer Scot is marginally outperforming the pre-trained version of Poseidon.
-This suggests that Poseidon being trained on single-phase phenomena makes learning multiphase flow harder and less accurate.
+All model predictions improve as more time snapshots are incorporated, reinforcing the importance of temporal context in learning transient phenomena.
+Additionally, CNO generally outperforms the other models in predicting the concentration field, making it particularly effective for modeling sharp gradients in the interface region.
+Another interesting observation is that scOT marginally outperforms the pre-trained version of Poseidon.
+This suggests that Poseidon, having been pretrained exclusively on single-phase flow, struggles to generalize to multi-phase phenomena, highlighting the limitations of transfer learning when faced with physics characterized by sharp gradients near the interface.
+This performance gap underscores the importance of dataset diversity in foundation models designed for physics-informed learning.

 Furthermore, \figureref{fig:S2F} and \figureref{fig:S2S} illustrate field predictions of the concentration field $C$ using UNet, CNO, DeepONet, and Poseidon for sequence-to-field and sequence-to-sequence scenarios, respectively.
 These figures show that DeepONet performs poorly in both the sequence-to-field and sequence-to-sequence scenarios.
-Also, UNet's accuracy declines as the prediction horizon extends to longer time sequences, as shown in \figureref{fig:S2S}.
-This may be attributed to UNet's architecture, which, unlike neural operators, is more adept at capturing local rather than global interface patterns.
-In contrast, CNO consistently delivers the best performance in both sequence-to-field and sequence-to-sequence predictions, reinforcing its capability in handling complex fluid dynamics over time.
-Also, \figureref{fig:S2S} shows that CNO can capture small bubble formation after breakup more accurately than other models.
+Additionally, UNet's accuracy declines as the prediction horizon extends to longer time sequences, as shown in \figureref{fig:S2S}.
+This suggests that convolution-based architectures may not effectively capture long-range dependencies crucial for tracking evolving multi-phase interfaces over time.
+In contrast, CNO consistently delivers the best performance in both sequence-to-field and sequence-to-sequence predictions.
+Its strong performance may be attributed to its ability to blend convolutional representations with continuous function approximations, allowing it to better capture sharp interface dynamics compared to other models.
+Additionally, \figureref{fig:S2S} demonstrates that CNO is capable of capturing small bubble formation post-breakup, a key feature of multi-phase flow that is often difficult to learn with purely spectral or transformer-based architectures.